"False"

 The European Code of Conduct for Research Integrity

-The European Code of Conduct for Research Integrity was developed in 2017 by the organisation All European Academies (ALLEA) and aims to guide researchers to good research practice.
-The guidelines address several aspects of research work, one of which is data management.
-Among other things, the guidelines state that researchers and research-performing organisations should ensure compliance with the FAIR principles and be transparent about data availability.
+The European Code of Conduct for Research Integrity was developed in 2017 by the organisation All European Academies (ALLEA) and aims to guide researchers towards good research practice.
+These guidelines address several aspects of research work, one of which is data management.
+Among other things, the guidelines state that researchers and research-performing organisations should ensure compliance with the FAIR principles and maintain transparency about data availability.

 European Code of Conduct for Research Integrity (ALLEA)